 Dianne Blell

-Dianne Blell is a New York based photographer specializing in mythology and subjective reality photography.
-She received her BFA and MFA from the San Francisco Art Institute.
-She has been exhibiting her work since the 1970s and received the Pollock-Krasner Foundation Grant, the John Simon Guggenheim Foundation Fellowship, and several other awards.
+Dianne Blell (born 1943) is a New York–based photographer specializing in mythology and subjective‑reality imagery.
+She received her BFA and MFA from the San Francisco Art Institute and has been exhibiting her work since the 1970s, earning honors such as the Pollock‑Krasner Foundation Grant and a John Simon Guggenheim Fellowship.

-Blell’s work concerns stories of love, relationships, and intimacy, more specifically the compelling forces of yearning, desire, and the romantic pursuit of “ideal” love.
-Her most recent series, “Desire for the Intimate Deity,” investigates the universality of the idealized stages of courtship in the socio-ethnic and religious based mythology of Hindu folklore.
-She uses Rada and Krishna as her central characters, whom, in the pursuit of love, represent mythological archetypes of the human condition.
-Blell’s narratives also portray the lovers’ search for the ideal union with the divine.
-They are consciously styled after Moghul miniature paintings, and the models and locations are familiar to those who know traditional Indian paintings.
+Blell’s work explores stories of love, relationships, and intimacy—particularly the compelling forces of yearning, desire, and the romantic pursuit of “ideal” love.
+Her most recent series, “Desire for the Intimate Deity,” investigates universal stages of courtship through socio‑ethnic and religious mythology drawn from Hindu folklore.
+In it, Rada and Krishna serve as archetypal figures whose pursuit of divine union mirrors the human condition.

 Photography & Works